-- Travel expenses (including meals and lodging) while away from home unless there was no significant element of personal pleasure, recreation, or vacation in the travel.

-- Political contributions.
+- Travel expenses (including meals and lodging) while away from home, unless there was no significant element of personal pleasure, recreation, or vacation in the travel - Political contributions.

-- Dues, fees, or bills paid to country clubs, lodges, fraternal orders, or similar groups.

-- Cost of raffle, bingo, or lottery tickets.

-- Cost of tuition.

-- Value of your time or services.

-- Value of blood given to a blood bank.

-- The transfer of a future interest in tangible personal property (generally, until the entire interest has been transferred).

-- Gifts to individuals and groups that are run for personal profit.

-- Gifts to foreign organizations.
-But you may be able to deduct gifts to certain U.S. organizations that transfer funds to foreign charities and certain Canadian and Mexican charities.
+- Dues, fees, or bills paid to country clubs, lodges, fraternal orders, or similar groups. - Cost of raffle, bingo, or lottery tickets.
+But you may be able to deduct these expenses on line 27.
+See page A-6 for details. - Cost of tuition.
+But you may be able to: - 1.
+Deduct this expense on line 20 (see page A-5) or - 2.
+Take a credit for this expense.
+See Form 8863 for details. - Value of your time or services. - Value of blood given to a blood bank. - The transfer of a future interest in tangible personal property (generally, until the entire interest has been transferred). - Gifts to individuals and groups that are run for personal profit. - Gifts to foreign organizations.
+But you may be able to deduct gifts to certain U.S. organizations that transfer funds to foreign charities and certain Canadian, Israeli, and Mexican charities.
 See Pub.
 526 for details. - Gifts to organizations engaged in certain political activities that are of direct financial interest to your trade or business.
 See Internal Revenue Code section 170(f)(9). - Gifts to groups whose purpose is to lobby for changes in the laws. - Gifts to civic leagues, social and sports clubs, labor unions, and chambers of commerce. - Value of benefits received in connection with a contribution to a charitable organization.
 See Pub.
 526 for exceptions.